act-rules/act-rules.github.io/pages/glossary/accessible-name.md

 - Because the [accessible name and description computation][] is not clear about which whitespace are considered, browsers behave differently when trimming and flattening the accessible name.
 For example, some browsers completely trim non-breaking spaces while some keep them in the accessible name.
 - There exists a popular browser which does not perform the same trimming and flattening depending whether the accessible name comes from content, an `aria-label` attribute, or an `alt` attribute.
 - There exists a popular browser which assign no accessible name (`null`) when none is provided, instead of assigned an empty accessible name (`""`).
 - The [accessible name and description computation][] suggest that if an `aria-labelledby` attribute refers to an existing but empty element, the computation should stop and return an empty name without defaulting to the next steps.
-Several user agents and assistive technologies chose to use the next step in the computation in this case (ultimately defaulting to the content).
+Several user agents and assistive technologies chose to use the next step in the computation in this case.

 [accessible name and description computation]: https://www.w3.org/TR/accname 'Accessible Name and Description Computation'